 - Birthdays: Tribute gifts to celebrate someone’s birthday.

 - Religious holidays: Tribute gifts given in lieu of Christmas gifts, Hannukah gifts, and Eid al-Fitr gifts.
 Other holidays to consider for your tribute giving program are the Lunar New Year and Diwali.

 - Weddings: Most often requested by the couple getting married, wedding tribute gifts are made to the couple’s favorite nonprofit in lieu of traditional wedding gifts.

-- New baby: Less common as tribute gifts, but for fitting for nonprofits whose mission is to improve maternal health and infants.
+- New baby: Less common, but for fitting for nonprofits whose mission is to improve maternal health and infants.